MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] To earn dividend income
 - [ ] To remove market risk entirely

-> **Explanation:** Purchasing puts is a common hedging strategy to protect against falling prices.
-Although it cannot remove all risk, it helps mitigate downside losses.
+> **Explanation:**( Purchasing puts is a common hedging strategy to protect against falling prices.
+Although it cannot remove all risk, it helps mitigate downside losses.)

----

 ### In the context of option pricing, “time value” refers to: